SMS Subscription Groups

 How to check a user’s SMS subscription group

-- Rest API Get: Individual user profiles subscription group can be viewed by the Get Subscription Group endpoint or Subscription Group Status endpoint by using Braze’s REST API.
+- Rest API Get: Individual user profiles subscription group can be viewed by the /subscription/user/status or /subscription/status/get endpoint by using Braze’s REST API.

 Sending with a Subscription Group

-To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown (see below).
+To launch an SMS campaign through Braze, a Subscription Group must be selected in the dropdown, as shown in the following image.
 Once selected, an audience filter will be added to your campaign or Canvas automatically, ensuring that only users

 subscribed to the selected Subscription Group are in the target audience.
 To adhere to international telecommunication compliance and guidelines, Braze will never send SMS to users that have not subscribed to the selected Subscription Group.